se7en-illa/TTP-Summer-2023/02_Frontend/lab/assignment.md

 ## Part 3: Sending HTTP Requests

 Now that we have our form, let's make it do something useful.
-We'll use Axios to send `GET`, `POST`, `PUT`, and `DELETE` requests when the forms are submitted.
+We'll use Axios to send `POST`, `PUT`, and `DELETE` requests when the forms are submitted.

 - Step 1: Install JSON Server to create a fake REST API for testing.